ChrAcoDev/BasicToDoApp/README.md

 Upcoming features:
 1. reorder to drag and drop
-2. check box options
-3. add gif/picture moji
+2. add gif/picture moji
-4. date and timestamp
+3. date and timestamp
-5. update the header/title
+4. update the header/title
-6. collapsible for large content
+5. collapsible for large content
-7. export functionality in different format(pdf, excel, etc)
+6. export functionality in different format(pdf, excel, etc)